Tarec Saffiedine: Ultimate Fighting Championship

 It was announced shortly after the final Strikeforce event that Saffiedine would be amongst the promotion's former fighters brought over to the UFC.

 Saffiedine was expected to face former EliteXC Middleweight Champion Robbie Lawler on 27 July 2013 at UFC on Fox 8.
 However, Saffiedine was forced out of the bout with an injury and was replaced by Siyar Bahadurzada.
 Bahadurzada also suffered an injury and was then replaced by Bobby Voelker.

 Saffiedine was expected to face Jake Ellenberger on 4 January 2014 at UFC Fight Night 34.
 However, in late November, Ellenberger pulled out of the bout citing a hamstring injury and was replaced by Hyun Gyu Lim.
 Saffiedine won via unanimous decision.
 The win also earned Saffiedine his first Fight of the Night bonus award.

 A fight with Jake Ellenberger was rebooked for UFC 172.
 However, Saffiedine had to pull out of the fight due to an undisclosed injury suffered in training.

 Saffiedine faced Rory MacDonald on 4 October 2014 at UFC Fight Night: MacDonald vs. Saffiedine.
 After being out-struck the first two rounds, Saffiedine was finished for the first time in his career via TKO in the third round, as he was dropped by an uppercut and follow up punches leading to the stoppage.

 A bout with Matt Brown was expected to take place on 14 February 2015 at UFC Fight Night 60.
 However, it was announced on 1 January 2015 that Saffiedine had pulled out of the bout, citing a groin injury.

 After an extended hiatus spent rehabbing a litany of injuries, Saffiedine returned to face Jake Ellenberger on 30 January 2016 at UFC on Fox 18.
 He won the fight by unanimous decision.

 Saffiedine faced Rick Story on 29 May 2016 at UFC Fight Night 88.
 He lost the fight by unanimous decision.

 A pairing with Matt Brown was rescheduled, and was expected to take place on 30 December 2016 at UFC 207.
 However, Brown was pulled from the fight on 11 November in favor of a matchup with Donald Cerrone three weeks earlier at UFC 206.
 Saffiedine instead faced Dong Hyun Kim.
 Kim was awarded a split decision victory.

 Saffiedine faced Rafael dos Anjos on 17 June 2017 at UFC Fight Night: Holm vs. Correia.
 He lost the fight via unanimous decision.

-On 26 November 2019, it was reported that Saffiedine was released by UFC.
+On 26 November 2019, it was reported that Saffiedine was released by the UFC.